alvaroaxsmith/app-gym/README.md

 ## 📄 Licença

 Distribuído sob a licença MIT.
-Consulte `LICENSE` (adicionar conforme necessário).